StigNygaard/lastfm-widgets/README.md

 #### /services/ folder

+- _proxy-api.ts_ - A backend proxy-api made with Deno.
+The proxy-api is used on the demo page when widget is in _Backend-supported_ mode, but also used by widget on [rockland.dk](https://www.rockland.dk/).
+- _log.ts_ - A simple log endpoint used by the demo page.

 For full documentation on setting up the backend proxies, see [services/README.md](services/README.md).

-- _proxy-api.ts_ - An example backend proxy-api made with Deno.
-The proxy-api is used on demo page when widget is in _Backend-supported_ mode, but also used by widget on [rockland.dk](https://www.rockland.dk/).
-- _log.ts_ - A simple log endpoint used by the demo page.
+#### /cf-worker/ folder

+An alternative Cloudflare Worker backend proxy-api.
+Kindly contributed to this project by [burnblazter](https://github.com/burnblazter).

+For full documentation on setting up the backend proxies, see [services/README.md](services/README.md).

 #### /main.ts file

-Basically the "web-server" or "router" for https://lastfm-widgets.stignygaard.deno.net/, serving the above-mentioned content.
+Basically the "web-server" or "router" for https://lastfm-widgets.stignygaard.deno.net/, serving the above-mentioned content (except /cf-worker/).

 ## Future updates?

 What could future updates bring? _Maybe_:

+- Use of Deno KV (or some other storage option available from Deno Deploy) for caching/proxy, instead of the current simple in-memory cache implementation.
 - A layout that adapts nicer to wider display dimensions of widget
 - Dark mode
 - Another widget